its-cyberjaya/constitution/README.md

   4. To act as a bridge between FCI and its students.
   5. To fight for the welfare and interests of FCI students.

 ## Regulation 2: Definition of Membership in IT Society

 1. Members of IT Society are defined as:
   * current active students of the Faculty of Computing Informatics, and
-  * current active students of MMU who submits a membership form for registration in the membership database.
+  * current active students of Multimedia University who submits a membership form for registration in the membership database.

 ## Regulation 3: Responsibilities of IT Society Members

 ## Regulation 4: Organizational Structure
 1. General Assembly
-  * The general assembly shall consist of all members of IT Society.
+  1. The general assembly shall consist of all members of IT Society.

 2. Executive Council
+  1. The Executive Council shall consist of:
     * President
     * Vice President 1
     * Vice President 2
     * Secretary
     * Treasurer
     * Divisional Heads
+  2. The position of Vice President 2 may only be held by a member who is within their first year of Foundation, Diploma or Bachelor's Degree in Multimedia University.

 3. Divisional Committees
+  1. Divisional committee structure may change from year to year.
+  2. There can be any number of divisions or no divisions at all.
+  3. Divisions are usually created in order to fulfill specific roles or carry out a specific series of activities.
+  4. Each division shall be led by a Head and a Deputy Head.
+  5. Divisional Heads shall be considered a member of the Executive Council.
+  6. An example of divisions and its structure can be as follows:
     * Outreach and Awareness Division
       * Head
       * Deputy Head
     * IT Services Division
       * Head
       * Deputy Head
     * Skills Development Division
       * Head
       * Deputy Head
     * Faculty Engagement Division
       * Head
       * Deputy Head

 4. Event Committees
-  * Event committees are formed as and when required in order
+  1. Event committees are formed as and when required in order to organize events.
-  * They will usually (but not necessarily) consist of:
+  2. They will usually (but not necessarily) consist of:
     * Director
     * Deputy Director
     * Secretary
     * Treasurer
-  * Divisions may be formed to carry out specific tasks under event committees and will be led by Heads and Deputy Heads.
+  3. Divisions may be formed to carry out specific tasks under event committees and will be led by Heads and Deputy Heads.

 ## Regulation 5: Responsibilities of Executive Council Members